 - Placing on top of painted surfaces (such as alcohol inks)

 - Placing on top of a white background for even more contrast

-Please always feel free to ask any questions or even leave a helpful tip I may have forgot or did not think to include in this post!
+Please always feel free to ask any questions or even leave a helpful tip I may have forgotten or did not think to include in this post!
 You can leave a comment or question below or on my YouTube channel.

 Let’s all help each other and “create with love”.